convox/issues/.github/ISSUE_TEMPLATE/customer-support.md

 ---
-name: Customer Support
+name: Public Support Issue
-about: Describe this issue template's purpose here.
+about: This template is for capturing externally-facing issues.
 title: ''
 labels: ''
 assignees: ''